Robust variable selection in the framework of classification with label noise and outliers: applications to spectroscopic data in agri-food: Introduction

 Conceptually, a variable selection method requires a) the definition of a relevance measure and b) the choice of an algorithm to perform the search.
-Standard procedures used in chemometrics, such as Competitive adaptive reweighted sampling \cite{Li2009}, uninformative variable elimination \cite{Centner1996}, Monte Carlo-uninformative variable elimination \cite{Cai2008}, successive projections algorithm \cite{Araujo2001} and genetic algorithms \cite{Leardi1992} fall within this quite general paradigm.
-Despite the well-established effectiveness of the above-mentioned methods, all their data-dependent steps rely on the implicit assumption that samples are not affected by contamination.
+Standard procedures used in chemometrics, such as variable influence on projection \cite{wold1993pls,eriksson2006multi}, selectivity ratio \cite{Rajalahti2009}, competitive adaptive reweighted sampling \cite{Li2009}, uninformative variable elimination \cite{Centner1996}, monte carlo-uninformative variable elimination \cite{Cai2008}, successive projections algorithm \cite{Araujo2001}, genetic algorithms \cite{Leardi1992}, sparse-based modeling \cite{Chun2010, Chung2010}, interval partial least squares \cite{Norgaard2000} and recursive weighted partial least squares \cite{Rinnan2014} fall within this quite general paradigm.
+Such methodologies are powerful techniques present in any chemometrician's data analysis toolbox, being off-the-shelf implementations readily available for most programming languages.
+As an example, the state-of-the-art \texttt{R} package \texttt{mdatools} includes routines for preprocessing, exploring and analyzing chemometrics data \cite{Kucheryavskiy2020}.
+Despite the well-established effectiveness of the above-mentioned methods, all their data-dependent steps rely on the implicit assumption that no corrupted samples are present in the dataset.
 That is, the employed relevance measures are not robust against noisy observations, so much so that, when adulterations occur, the reliability of the entire output may be jeopardized.
 Thankfully, spectroscopic data are most often recorded in controlled experiments.
-Nevertheless, there exists some delicate applications, such as sample authenticity in agri-food, in which the raw material itself may be spoiled and/or adulterated \cite{Reid2006}.
+Nevertheless, there exist some delicate applications, such as sample authenticity in agri-food, in which the raw material itself may be spoiled and/or adulterated \cite{Reid2006}.
+Moreover, the experimental work-flow in spectroscopy generally encompasses diverse phases such as sample collection and preparation, spectral recording and, only afterwards, statistical analysis, with no guarantee that an end-to-end data quality control was performed: the existence of a small percentage of corrupted measurements and wrong labeling is the rule rather than the exception for most data acquisition processes \cite{Frenay2014}.
 Therefore, robust variable selection methods resistant to outliers and potential label noise are desirable.
 Particularly, the latter type of noise is seldom studied in analytical chemistry when developing a classification model, implicitly neglecting the circumstances in which such a situation may appear.
 Spectra with low interclass and high intraclass variability, inadequacy of low-cost automatic labeling systems and/or inexperienced personnel, label inconsistency when multiple experts are tasked to classify the same sample, information loss and data-entry errors are only some of the causes that are likely to lead to mislabeling.